ENCCS/intermediate-mpi/content/one-sided-sync.rst

    Start an *access* epoch for the given window object.
 Only the processes in the given group can be targeted by RMA calls.
-   Each process in the origin group has to issue a matching |term-MPI_Win_post|
+   Each process in the target group has to issue a matching |term-MPI_Win_post|
    call.

    .. code-block:: c